top of page

 >At- home convenience

-Here are a list of ingredients and products we keep at home to make homemade cleaning spray, solutions and to remove stains.
+Here are a list of ingredients and products we keep at home to make homemade cleaning spray.

 • White vinegar/pickling vinegar.
-Stinky at first, but once you get the knack for infusing or adding essential oil blends, it can become an aromatherapy experience.
+Stinky at first, but get the knack for infusing and essential blending and it's refreshing.

 • Essential oils: I especially use tea tree (anti-fungal & antiseptic), clove, citrus, berries, mints.
-These are the same ingredients I use to infuse my vinegars as well- since that is a natural way of extracting essential oil.
+These fruits and spices are the ingredients I use to infuse vinegar- since that is a natural way to extract essential oil.

 Here is a quote from a study via US National Library of Medicine: "Generally most of the tested organisms were sensitive to many of the essential oils.
 Out of 21 essential oils tested, 19 showed antibacterial activity against one or more bacteria.
 Cinnamon oil, lime oil, geranium oil, rosemary oil, orange oil, lemon oil and clove oil showed maximum activity against all the bacterial species tested."